johnjones4/Mongoosey/Readme.md

 * **/db/User/new** - Creates a new instance of that model for editing
 * **/db/User/_ObjectId_** - Displays the object with that ObjectId for editing

-To add a layer of security, simply add another route handler similar to Connect app:
+To add a layer of security, simply add a route handler to Mongoosey similar to a Connect app:

 ```
 mongoosey.use(function(req,res,next) {